sbond75/FossECS/README.md

 This project is based off of a game engine called [Bengine](https://github.com/Barnold1953/GraphicsTutorials) by Benjamin Arnold.

-# Main Project Goals
+# Main project goals

 - Analyze the basic concepts behind an Entity Component System (ECS).
 - Create a high-performance ECS for Bengine.

-# Compile and Run
+# Compile and run

 ## macOS and Linux